 Ref Title Respondent's Initials Organisation Question Comments Officer Response Exceptional Circumstances for Green Belt realignment have not been demonstrated.
 10 Richborough support the preparation of a the HEDNA and is of the view that the standard method figure of 429 dwellings for N&BBC represents only the 'starting point'.
 In accordance with paragraph 61 of the NPPF, as well as the 2015 SHMA, there are likely to be exceptional circumstance which justify an uplift including a requirement to take the needs of neighbouring areas into account.
-The sites allocated in the extant Borough Plan refl requirements set out within this document at tha the review of the Borough Plan requirements will Richborough supports the proposed review of allocated sites in order to reassess their suitability for allocation with a view to understanding why they have under-delivered.
+The sites allocated in the extant Borough Plan reflect the requirements set out within this document at that time.
+As part of the review of the Borough Plan requirements will be reassessed.
+Richborough supports the proposed review of allocated sites in order to reassess their suitability for allocation with a view to understanding why they have under-delivered.
 However, Richborough are also of the view that this work should be expanded in order to review the sites which have delivered to gain a better understanding of the characteristics.
 This will assist the Borough Plan Review in identifying deliverable sites and avoiding the failures of the Borough Plan.
 27 Vision- Richborough is of the view that the 'vision' should be altered to acknowledge the need to meet the development needs in full, including for housing.
-Comments have been noted and will be considere stage of the Borough Plan review.
-Objectives- Richborough is of the view that Objective 4 is not fit for purpose and the equivalent objective in the Borough Plan should be revisited and amended to acknowledge the need to ensure need are met and housing is delivered.
+Comments have been noted and will be considered at the next stage of the Borough Plan review.
+DW.
+P Objectives- Richborough is of the view that Objective 4 is not fit for purpose and the equivalent objective in the Borough Plan should be revisited and amended to acknowledge the need to ensure need are met and housing is delivered.
 68 Mr BW Rosconn Strategic Lane 7 Urban areas and countryside should generally be prioritised over Green Belt to meet development needs unless there are good reasons for not doing so, such as conflict with wider sustainability considerations or risk of non-delivery.
 As the Council will be aware the adopted Borough Plan has already seen the removal of land from the Green Belt to meet development needs, such as around Bulkington.
 Part of the exceptional circumstances case for doing so was the sustainable location of these sites and this was expressly acknowledged by the Borough Plan Inspector.
 Now they have been released for development and removed from the Green Belt, retention of these strategic sites should clearly take precedence over releasing further Green Belt land.
 The question of urban capacity was already examined a relatively short while ago as part of the Borough Plan and was found to be limited, requiring the aforementioned release of Green Belt.
 Noted.
-An updated evidence base in line with a loc assessment in accordance with national policy and prepared to deliver a sufficient supply of homes fo 10 It is clear from the Issues and Options Consultation Document that the Council's principal concern in respect of existing allocated sites is that planning applications have yet to be submitted on several.
+An updated evidence base in line with a local housing need assessment in accordance with national policy and guidance will be prepared to deliver a sufficient supply of homes for the plan period.
+10 It is clear from the Issues and Options Consultation Document that the Council's principal concern in respect of existing allocated sites is that planning applications have yet to be submitted on several.
 As the Council will be aware, this does not apply to HSG8 given that part of the allocation benefits Comments noted.
-The sites allocated in the extant reflect the requirements set out within this docum As part of the review of the Borough Plan requirer reassessed.
+The sites allocated in the extant Borough Plan reflect the requirements set out within this document at that time.
+As part of the review of the Borough Plan requirements will be reassessed.